Azure-Samples/sample-mdw-serverless/deploy/README.md

 # Automated CI/CD Pipeline

-The goal behind the automation of the CI/CD pipeline is to be able to spread the Synapse Analytics Pipeline in different environments with the ability to override the parameters used by the pipeline.
+The goal behind the automation of the CI/CD pipeline is to be able to provision the Synapse Analytics Pipeline in different environments with the ability to override the parameters used by the pipeline.
 These parameters are used both in the pipeline itself _and_ the initialization SQL scripts that are triggered in the workspace.